Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

-(Cf. Section XI.1 of \cite{RY:CMB} for Bessel squared processes.)
-As we will often investigate $Z$ before it hits a constant level, we set the following notation similar to (\ref{eq:TZ1}): for any real-valued process $H=(H_t)$
+(Cf. Section XI.1 of \cite{RYCMB} for Bessel squared processes.)
+As we will often investigate $Z$ before it hits a constant level, we set the following notation similar to (\ref{eqTZ1}): for any real-valued process $H=(H_t)$

-For $\delta=0$, $\big(Z,\mathbf P^0_z\big)$ gives a Feller diffusion and its marginals are characterized by
+For $\delta=0$, $ (Z,\mathbf P^0_z )$ gives a Feller diffusion and its marginals are characterized by

-In particular, the survival probability of $\big(Z,\mathbf P^0_z\big)$ is given by
+In particular, the survival probability of $ (Z,\mathbf P^0_z )$ is given by

-Using the elementary inequality $1-e^{-x}\leq x$ for $x\in \R_+$, we obtain from the last inequality that
+Using the elementary inequality $1-e^{-x}\leq x$ for $x\in\R_+$, we obtain from the last inequality that

-To save notation in the following Section~\ref{sec:condsep-1} and Section~\ref{sec:condsep-2}, we write $A\propleq B$ if $A\leq CB$ for some constant $C\in (0,\infty)$ which may vary from line to line but depends only on $\psi$ \emph{and} the parameter vector chosen in Assumption~\ref{ass}.
+To save notation in the following Sections~\ref{seccondsep-1}~and~\ref{seccondsep-2}, we write $A\propleq B$ if $A\leq CB$ for some constant $C\in(0,\infty)$ which may vary from line to line but depends only on $\psi$ \emph{and} the parameter vector chosen in Assumption~\ref{ass}.

-\subsection{Proof of Lemma~\ref{lem:gr1-1}}
+\subsection{Proof of Lemma~\texorpdfstring{ \ref{lemgr1-1}}{3.9}}